Sebobo/Shel.CriticalCSS/README.md

 You can also take a look at the [functional test fixtures](Tests/Functional/Fixtures/Fusion/Styles.fusion) to see the verified use cases.

-### Modifying the collector behaviour
+### Modifying the styles collector behaviour

-By default the collector is applied as `process` to `Neos.Neos:Page`.
-You can disable this and instead apply it to any other prototype.
-The collector will then do the same thing as before and collect all style tags but now prepend all of them as one style tag to the prototype the collector was applied to.
+By default the collector is applied as http component at the end of the request chain.
+It will merge all inline styles generated with this package into one style tag in the html head.
+Duplicates are removed during this process.
+You can disable this behaviour with this setting:

+    Shel:
+        CriticalCSS:
+            mergeStylesComponent:
+                enabled: false

+#### Fusion based style collector

+This package contains a second collection method via Fusion.
+The `Shel.CriticalCSS:StyleCollector` helper can be used in a similar way as `process` to merge all inline style tags into one.
+When doing this inside the DOM the style tag will be prepended wherever it is applied to.
+When applying it to the whole document, it will also merge the styles into the html head.

+This method can be helpful in certain cases but has issues when the contained components have their own cache configurations.
+This is why the http component is preferred to solve this on the document level.
+But if for some reason you cannot use the default, this might help.

 ### Limitations